 How Much to Feed a Puppy

 Bringing home a new puppy can be the most exciting experience!
-So much planning goes into who you’re taking home from their new bedding, toys, leash and collar.
-However, the most essential thing that you’ll bring home (besides your new furry friend) is their food.
+So much planning goes into who you’re taking home from their new bedding, toys, leash, and collar.
+However, the essential thing you’ll bring home (besides your new furry friend) is their food.